insin/newforms/docs/widgets_api.rst

       :param Object kwargs.attrs:
          additonal HTML attributes for the rendered widget.

+      :param kwargs.validation:
+         .. _ref-widget-render-kwargs-validation:

+         validation configuration for the widget.
+When interactive validation has been configured for a widget's field, its BoundField will pass an object with these properties:

+         ``event``
+            the name of the event which should trigger validation

+         ``onChange``
+            a function which should be registered for the widget's HTML input's ``onChange`` event to let the containing Form know the widget's input has been changed.

+         ``eventHandler``
+            if ``event`` is not ``'onChange'``, this additional function will be given to be registered for the named ``event`` to trigger validation by the Form.

+      :param kwargs.initialValue:
+         if the widget has :js:attr:`Widget#needsInitialValue` configured to true, its initial value will always be passed

-   .. js:function:: Widget#buildAttrs(extraAttrs[, kwargs])
+   .. js:function:: Widget#buildAttrs(kwargAttrs, renderAttrs[, validation])

       Helper function for building an HTML attributes object using ``widget.attrs`` and the given arguments.

-      :param Object extraAttrs:
+      :param Object kwargsAttrs:
-         extra HTML attributes to be included -- generally, these are any ``attrs`` passed into the ``render()`` method.
+         any extra HTML attributes passed to the Widget's ``render()`` method.

-      :param Object kwargs:
+      :param Object renderAttrs:
-         any other attributes which should be incluuded in a Widget's HTML attributes by default -- when given, these are usually provided by a ``render()`` method for attributes related to the type of widget being implemented.
+         any other attributes which should be included in a Widget's HTML attributes by default -- provided by the ``render()`` method for attributes related to the type of widget being implemented.

+      :param Object validation:
+         interactive validation configuration for the Widget -- as per the :ref:`validation config given to render() <ref-widget-render-kwargs-validation>`.
+         This function handles setting up the appropriate event handling attributes.

    .. js:function:: Widget#valueFromData(data, files, name)